audreymgu/cook-it/README.md

 ## Credits and Citations

 Website developed from Dave Ramos’ base web-template.
-Images and all other code produced by George Gu.
+Images and all other code produced by Audrey Gu.